-Burt Lancaster, who became a very good character actor in his later years, wrote, produced and directed this low-key Universal mystery with screenwriter Roland Kibbee, who won an Emmy for executive-producing COLUMBO.
-In THE MIDNIGHT MAN, which Universal released with an R rating in 1974, Lancaster plays Jim Slade, a former Chicago police detective on parole whose ex-partner Quartz (Cameron Mitchell) gets him a job as a third-shift security guard at a sleepy Georgia university.
-Although advised by his parole officer (Susan Clark) and the sheriff (Harris Yulin) to keep a low profile, Slade can’t help poking around when a troubled co-ed (Catherine Bach, later on THE DUKES OF HAZZARD) is murdered in her dorm room.
+Lancaster and Kibbee made many changes to Smith’s book — most of them unnecessary — though the skeleton is the same.
+Jim Slade (Lancaster) is a former Chicago police detective on parole who lands a job working third shift at a sleepy Georgia university, courtesy of his ex-partner Quartz Terwilliger (Cameron Mitchell).
+Although advised by his parole officer (Susan Clark) and the sheriff (Harris Yulin) to keep a low profile, Slade can’t help poking around when a trouble coed (Catherine Bach, later on THE DUKES OF HAZZARD) is murdered in her dorm room.